Project Cost Planning

 Part of my template set is, among other things, a template for the WBS.
 Usually, you start by dividing the already known deliverables into tasks to simplify further management and planning.
 You can then break up the tasks into activities.

-Step 2 - estimate unit rates
+2. project cost plan - estimate unit rates

 You can now use the structure created in the first and figure out rates.
 What you need are: